harrygillingham99/StoreFrontEnd-Assignment/README.md

-# Getting Started with Create React App
+# Store Front End AD Assignment 2020-21

+A front end Node/TypeScript React project for the e-commerce assignment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).